vzhou842/victorzhou.com/content/posts/2019-08-26-premature-optimization.md

 This discrepancy is because the JS spec calls for the callback function ```f``` to [not be invoked for deleted or uninitialized indices](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach#Description), aka **holes**.
 The `js›fastForEach()` implementation skips checking for holes, which leads to **speedups at the expense of correctness** for sparse arrays.
 This was perfect for my use case, since GeoArena didn't use any sparse arrays.

-At this point, I should've just quickly tested out fast.js: install it, replace native `Array` methods with fast.js methods, then benchmark and evaluate.
+At this point, I _should've_ just quickly tested out fast.js: install it, replace native `Array` methods with fast.js methods, then benchmark and evaluate.

 Instead, I came up with...

 ## faster.js

 The obsessive perfectionist in me wanted to squeeze out _every last drop_ of performance I could. fast.js just wasn't good enough for me, because it required a method invocation. <span class="emph-special">What if I could replace native Array methods <b>inline</b> with faster implementations?</span>, I thought. <span class="emph-special">That would eliminate the need for those method invocations...</span>

-...and that's how I came up with the _genius_ idea to build a **compiler**, which I cheekily named [faster.js](https://github.com/vzhou842/faster.js), that would rewrite idiomatic Javascript to faster, uglier code.
-For example, faster.js would compile this code:
+...and that's how I came up with the _genius_ idea to build a **compiler**, which I cheekily named [faster.js](https://github.com/vzhou842/faster.js), instead of use fast.js.
+Faster.js would compile this idiomatic code:

 ```js
 // Original code